INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

 ## Preparing your repository

-Once your paper enters the review process, the Area Editor will create a private repository from this template and give you read access to it.
-To populate the repository with your own materials, fork it to make a copy that will live in your own Github account.
-Once you populate and customize the repository to your liking, open a Pull Request to begin the review by the Area Editor.
-Once changes are accepted, the review process will begin.
+Once your paper is nearing the acceptance stage, the Area Editor will create a private repository from this template and give you read access to it.
+To populate the repository with your own materials, Fork it to make a copy that will live in your own Github account.
+Once you populate and customize the repository to your liking, open a Pull Request to begin the review by the Area Editor and, subsequently, the Editor in Chief.

 ## Review process